Reading A Credit Card Processing Statement

 Barriers to Understanding Statements

-The three main barriers to understanding a merchant processing statement are lack of knowledge, consistency and transparency.
+The three main barriers to understanding a merchant processing statement are lack of knowledge, lack of consistency, and lack of transparency.
+Let's look at how to address each of these barriers.

 Not knowing what to look for is the main barrier to understanding a processing statement.
 Fundamental knowledge of how credit card processing fees work is a prerequisite to deciphering charges on a processing statement.